 I am going to focus on using an oven.
 Many homesteaders do not bother with buying a dehydrator as they are costly and unnecessary if you already own an oven.
 I have a meat dehydrator which, if needed, can be used to dehydrate fruit by putting a rack at the bottom of the box.

-Some prepping tools including a knife to peel the pears, a spoon or apple corer to remove the pips, and a colander, baking paper or wax paper, a baking tray or rack and optionally some honey or cinnamon:
+Some prepping tools include a knife to peel the pears, a spoon or apple corer to remove the pips, a colander, baking paper or wax paper, a baking tray or rack, and optionally some honey or cinnamon:

 You will also need appropriate storage containers and the correct conditions to store the dehydrated pears.